Awards & Recognitions

 Johnson was born into a musical family in Saint Paul, Minnesota, her father being a saxophone player and her mother a choir director.
 No wonder Johnson began singing as a child at her family church and started playing the saxophone in fourth grade.

-Cynthia later graduated from High School and eventually used both her vocal and saxophone skills to win the 1976 Miss Black Minnesota USA pageant title.
+Johnson later graduated from High School and eventually used both her vocal and saxophone skills to win the 1976 Miss Black Minnesota USA pageant title.
 Johnson attended the University of Minnesota in Morris, where she sang in the choir and performed with numerous bands.

-Surprisingly enough, the first music video of the song "Funkytown" ever produced with Cynthia Johnson was produced as part of this TV show in Minneapolis in 2012 by Megabien Entertainment and its German co-producer Radio Bremen.
-All of the earlier Funkytown music videos show other women dancing to the song; Cynthia Johnson, the main vocalist, does not appear in any of such earlier videos.
+Surprisingly enough, the first music video of the song "Funkytown" ever produced with Cynthia Johnson was produced as part of this TV show in 2012 by Megabien Entertainment.
+All of the earlier Funkytown music videos show other women using her original recording without her authorization; Cynthia Johnson, the true Miss Funkytown, does not appear in any of such earlier videos.

-On December 15th, 2013, her new solo album "All That I Am" was released on the Megabien Music label.
-This very unique album sums up a lifetime of vocal artistry, showing her talents as singer and songwriter, but also as a producer.
-Enjoying the work of "All That I Am", Johnson has already started to work on a new album that will be produced by Mark Howard and executive producer Hans W. Stachowiak; release is expected in 2014.
+On December 15th, 2013, her debut solo album "All That I Am" was released on the label Megabien Music.
+This very unique album sums up a lifetime of vocal artistry on a very personal level, showing her talents as singer and songwriter, but also as a producer.
+The album features the best studio and session musicians from her home Minnesota.
+Enjoying the work of "All That I Am", Johnson has already started to work on a new album that will be produced by multi award winning producer Mark Howard and executive producer Hans W. Stachowiak; release is expected in 2014.